 We found out at Viking Group that the Pentagon was retrofitting with our fire sprinklers and that the attack struck in the portion where construction was complete.

 We proceeded to double our sales over the next five years, expand globally and prove that because of the productivity of our USA workforce and the safety benefits of our products — we had the best way to protect lives and property from fire.”

 Now at City Light, Tom leverages his extensive operating experience to help entrepreneurial teams tackling some of our toughest social and environmental challenges.

-Tom sits on the Board of Directors for Shotspotter-SST (NASDAQ:SSTI), Omnidian, Senet, and VGrid, and is a Board Observer to Xage and Sunfolding.
+Tom sits on the Board of Directors for Shotspotter-SST (NASDAQ:SSTI), Omnidian, and Senet, and is a Board Observer to Xage.